bbugyi200/funky/README.md

              [-e ALIAS] [-R OLD NEW]
              [ALIAS]

-Funky makes ZSH shell functions more powerful and easier to manage.
+Funky makes shell functions more powerful and easier to manage.

 optional arguments:
   -h, --help     show this help message and exit